Cylinder vacuum cleaners have nurtured an image of being powerful machines with great suction, as well as excellent movement.

 Are cylinder vacuums a great option for all homes?

-More often than not, cylinder vacuums are better suited for smaller homes and apartments as they cannot provide enough power to clean larger homes.
+More often than not, cylinder vacuums are better for smaller homes and apartments as they cannot provide enough power to clean larger homes.

 With the accessories and powerful motors increasingly being more versatile, cylinder vacuums are working on changing that name.

 For larger homes, VacuumShop recommends that you make use of an upright vacuum instead.

 My home has carpets mostly, are cylinder vacuums a good option?

 Most of the cylinder vacuums in the Australian market do not have a motorised head for dealing with carpets.

 A motorised head agitates carpet fibres in order to extract the dust and hair that is entangled within.